saltastro/flask-start-setup/README.md

 **Important:** When the site is deployed, a file `.env` is created, which contains settings which must be kept secret. **Ensure that this file is not put under version control.**

-Ubuntu 14.04 or higher must be running on the remote server, and standard commands like  The server should not be used for anything other than running the deployed website.
+Ubuntu 14.04 or higher must be running on the remote server, and standard commands like`ssh` must be installed.
+The server should not be used for anything other than running the deployed website.

 Create a user `deploy` for deploying the site, and give that user sudo permissions: